A New Approach To Estimate The Collision Probability For Automotive Applications: Conclusions

 \section{Conclusions}

-As detailed in our literature review a common approach to compute a collision probability is via temporal collision measures such as time-to-collision or time-to-go.
+As detailed in our literature review a common approach to compute a collision probability for automotive applications is via temporal collision measures such as time-to-collision or time-to-go.
 In this paper, however, we have pursued a different approach, namely the investigation of a collision probability rate without temporal collision measures as an intermediate or prerequisite quantity.
 A collision probability rate then affords the provision of a collision probability over an extended period of time by temporal integration.
 An expression for an upper bound of the collision probability rate has been derived based on the theory of level crossings for vector stochastic processes.
 The condition under which the upper bound is saturated, i. e. is a good approximation of the collision probability rate has been discussed.
-While the expression was exemplified by an application of Gaussian distributions on a two-dimensional rectangular surface, the formalism holds for general non-stationary as well as non-Gaussian stochastic processes and can be applied to any subsets of multidimensional smooth surfaces.
-We have also shown that computations of TTCs using assumptions based on the shape of trajectories or the prediction dynamics (disregard of process noise), or on simple geometries such as a single line segment do not properly characterize the true collision probability rate distributions.
+While the expression was exemplified by an application of Gaussian distributions on a two-dimensional rectangular surface, the formalism holds for general non-stationary as well as non-Gaussian stochastic processes and can be applied to any subsets of multidimensional piecewise-smooth surfaces.

 The ground truth collision probability rate distribution has been obtained by Monte-Carlo simulations and approximated by our derived bound for the collision probability rate.
 We have also implemented an approximation of the collision probability rate bound that can be computed in closed form on an embedded platform.
 This approximate formula provided bounds of the collision probability rate distributions that are almost indistinguishable from distributions obtained by numerical integration for the scenarios considered in this paper.
-In order to efficiently sample this probability rate distribution for determination of its characteristic shape we have worked out an adaptive method to obtain the sampling points.
+A straightforward application of this method characterizes the collision of an extended object with a second point-like object.
+The case of two extended objects with circular boundaries or rectangular boundaries with identical, fixed, axis-aligned orientation can also be reduced to the collision of an extended object with a second point-like object as illustrated in \cite{cir319}.
+In vehicle-to-vehicle collision scenarios these are unrealistic assumptions.
+Using an abstraction of the second object by salient points of its boundary we have shown how to augment the method to cover the case of two extended objects with arbitrary shape and orientation.